weisscharlesj/SciCompforChemists/notebooks/introduction/intro.md

 - jaredchis (GitHub handle) for reporting a code typo in chapter 3
 - Geoffrey D. Smith for reporting multiple typos
 - athlete5 (GitHub handle) for reporting an error in chapter 1
+- saf-dmitry (GitHub handle) for reporting a regex error in appendix 4